ArunVenkata/ObvAIAssessment/ReadMe.md

 The application will be available at http://localhost:8000.

 ## API Documentation
-The API documentation is available at http://localhost:8000/docs
+The Swagger API documentation is available at http://localhost:8000/docs

 ### Endpoints